Setup and cleanup

 The xml element setup must be located before the xml element system-under-test.
 Following the same idea, the xml element cleanup must be set after the xml element assert.

-Tasks (parallelism vs sequential)
+Commands (parallelism vs sequential)

 Some commands could be executed in parallel.
 It’s usually the case when you’re loading independent tables or starting independent services.
-At the opposite, some commands should be executed sequentially: clean a table then after load the table with new data (and not the opposite).
+At the opposite, some commands should be executed sequentially: clean a table then after load the table with the new data (and not the opposite).

 To group a set of commands, you must surround them by the xml element tasks.
 By default all commands grouped in an element tasks are executed in parallel.
 If you want to use them sequentially you must specify the xml attribute parallel with the value false.

 In the sample bellow the two tables will be loaded in parallel.

 In the sample bellow the two tables will be loaded sequentially.